L-Clem/GitHooks/README.md

 ## Commits

-Attention, your commits will have to follow this syntax :
+Attention, your commits will have to follow this syntax:

 ```txt
 <gitmoji1, gitmoji2...> (scope1, scope2...): Message